dspinoz/projects/reposync/README.md

 * allow command line options to override config file
 * specify options for all available in config
 * show progress when creating incremental (large run of reposync will download LOTS of packages)
-* allow incrementals to be built via yum (don't just limit the use to reposync)

 ## Changelog

+* Version 0.3 - allow yum to build incrementals too! yum requires the --reposync2-enable option

 * Version 0.2 - when extracting incrementals, make the directory structure look like it does when it comes from reposync